- experienced the death of your partner while both receiving a payment from us or the Department of Veterans’ Affairs

 You may be eligible for Bereavement Payment if either:

 - your partner dies and when they died you were both receiving:

-- you are receiving Carer Allowance for an adult who dies, and an income support payment (other than Carer Payment) that does not qualify you for a bereavement payment
+- you are receiving Carer Allowance for an adult who dies, and also an income support payment (other than Carer Payment) that does not qualify you for a Bereavement Payment

 - you are receiving Carer Allowance for a Family Tax Benefit eligible child who dies